 In these cases you must make a Full Plans application.

-or for further information about Building Notice applications, why not refer to our Frequently Asked Questions, found in related links below.
+or for further information about Building Notice applications, why not refer to our Frequently Asked Questions, found in Related Content.

 To make a Building Notice Submission

-Complete the Building Notice e form below or download the application form and send to us with:
+Complete the Building Notice e form in the Related Content section or download the application form and send to us with:

 The appropriate Building Notice charge payment, and

 A 1:1250 scale location plan showing the building and at least two named roads.

 Note: For New Builds and Extensions - a 1:1250 scale block plan showing the proposals size and position and its relationship with adjoining boundaries, together with a drainage plan indicating the proposed new drainage must be provided.

 Please remember to notify us when you commence works.

 The Party Wall etc. Act 1996

 If you intend to carry out building work which involves: